disfordave/stablewiki/README.md

    npm run dev
    ```

+## Configuration
+`src/config.ts` contains various configuration options for StableWiki. such as...

+ - `WIKI_NAME`: The name of your wiki.
+ - `WIKI_HOMEPAGE_LINK`: The link to the homepage of your wiki.
+ - `WIKI_DESCRIPTION`: A brief description of your wiki.
+ - `WIKI_COPYRIGHT_HOLDER`: The copyright holder for your wiki.
+ - `WIKI_COPYRIGHT_HOLDER_URL`: The URL for the copyright holder.
+ - `WIKI_DISABLE_MEDIA`: A boolean to enable or disable media uploads.

 ## Important Notes

 1. **StableWiki is a still in the very, very early stages of development.**